 - distribution and historical records suggest they may be present

-- if the habitat is suitable for water voles, eg if there’s silt-shored banks for burrowing or slow-flowing and relatively deep water courses
+- if the habitat is suitable for water voles, eg if there’s diggable earth or silt-shored banks for burrowing, wide swathes of soft vegetation growing from the banks and water and slow-flowing and relatively deep water courses

 The absence of a record doesn’t mean there are no water voles in the area but could be a result of there being no survey data available for that location.

-Surveys should be done between April and October by an ecologist experienced in water voles ecology.
+Surveys should be done between April and October by an ecologist experienced in water vole ecology.

-Closely examine the waterway and pond banks, at least 2 metres from the water.
+Closely examine the waterway and pond banks, up to at least 2 metres from the water.
 Look for the following signs and record them on a detailed map:

 - feeding stations

 The survey should aim to gather information on the size and extent of the population on and adjacent the development site.

 - destroying or disturbing their habitat